 Diligence.
 Preparation.
 Thoroughness.
 You've got to sharpen every edge of your case to have any hope of prevailing.
 A deposition of an opposing party isn't just a fact-finding mission; it's also a showdown.
 Written discovery questions to the other side aren't paper-pushing; they're guided missiles.
 A case is won or lost on the approach to these critical tasks long before it reaches a courtroom for an ultimate decision.
 Too many attorneys miss these opportunities because they only see a chore to check off.
 But a charcoal suit and framed parchment on the wall aren't enough to champion your case effectively.
-It pays to be the sharpest knife in the drawer.
+It pays to be sharp.